allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 sampling, and creates the execution-unit configs.
 Inventory access is read-only, and the destination is not written.

+The build ID is appended to the destination root.
+That dataset root replaces each source's top-level storage prefix (for example, `s3://ai2-llm/preprocessed`).
+The remaining source directory, including lower groups such as vigintiles, is unchanged.
+Execution units are partitioned within those source directories and numbered with eight-digit directories (`00000000`, `00000001`, ...).
+Execution-unit IDs use the same globally incrementing eight-digit format; category names and hashes are not embedded in IDs.

 The output is grouped by purpose:

 ```text